kannandeepti/active-polymers/README.md

 # active-polymers
-Brownian dynamics simulations of an active semiflexible polymer with monomeric beads coupled to different Langevin thermostats.
+Brownian dynamics simulations of an active Rouse polymer with correlated activity